Localization of joint quantum measurements on $\mathbb{C}^d \otimes \mathbb{C}^d$ by entangled resources with Schmidt number at most $d$: Localizability of rank-1 PVM by entangled state with bounded Schmidt rank

 We completely characterize two-qubit rank-1 PVMs that can be localized by a resource state with a Schmidt number at most $2$.
 Before showing the main theorem, we introduce the LU-equivalence between two bases. \begin{definition} Two bases $\{\ket[\phi_c]\in\sysa\otimes\sysb\}_c$ and $\{\ket[\psi_c]\in\sysa\otimes\sysb\}_c$ are LU-equivalent if there exist LU operators $u_A$ and $u_B$ acting on $\sysa$ and $\sysb$, respectively, such that

 \end{definition} This definition allows us to identify two bases if the associated POVMs are equivalent as a set of positive semi-definite operators.
 Note that the localizability of a measurement basis is invariant under the LU-equivalence.
-Our second main result is the following: \begin{theorem} A two-qubit rank-1 PVM can be localized by a resource state with a Schmidt number at most $2$ if and only if the measurement basis is LU-equivalent to either \begin{itemize} \item the computational basis, or \item the Bell basis, or \item the BB84 basis $\{ \ket[00],\ket[01],\ket[1+],\ket[1-] \}$ or $\{ \ket[00], \ket[10], \ket[+1], \ket[-1] \}$. \end{itemize} \end{theorem} The above theorem was posed by Gisin and Del Santo \cite{Gisin_2024towardsmeasurement} as a conjecture.
+Our second main result is the following: \begin{theorem} A two-qubit rank-1 PVM can be localized by a resource state with a Schmidt number at most $2$ if and only if the measurement basis is LU-equivalent to either \begin{itemize} \item the computational basis, or \item the Bell basis, or \item the BB84 basis $\{ \ket[00],\ket[01],\ket[1+],\ket[1-] \}$ or $\{ \ket[00], \ket[10], \ket[+1], \ket[-1] \}$. \end{itemize} \end{theorem} A weaker version of the above theorem was conjectured by Gisin and Del Santo \cite{Gisin_2024towardsmeasurement}, where the resource state is assumed to be a Bell state.
 Pauwels \emph{et al.}~\cite{pauwels_2025classification} showed that the theorem holds when one relies on the blind-teleportation protocol, where the BB84 is called $\frac{\pi}{2}$-twisted basis measurement.
 Consequently, the `if' direction can be shown using their protocol.
 In contrast, the `only if' direction requires a separate proof, since the theorem permits arbitrary localization protocols beyond the blind teleportation.
 We complement their protocol-based analysis by an algebraic approach and thereby completely affirmed the conjecture.

 Our analysis is made possible by the simple structure of a two-qubit system: vectors are either product or of full Schmidt rank.
 We can use Theorem~\ref{thm:lcalizable=nice} to eliminate all entangled POVMs, except the Bell measurement.
 In general, the basis of a two-qubit system that comprises only product vectors is LU-equivalent to either